comsys-lab/TM-Training/README.md

 Read topology, configuration file.
 Add flags (-t topology.csv, -c config.cfg).
-Write all code flow of source files in the subfolder.
+Write code flow in README file of the subfolder.

 2. To do